alcatrazEscapee/no-tree-punching/README.md

  - A flint pickaxe, hoe, shovel will serve as early game tools, while you can create a macuahuitl for a good early game weapon.

 Later on in the game, there are also a couple other additions which fit the stylistic theme of this mod:
+ - Vanilla recipes for wooden and stone tools have been removed.
+ - The vanilla campfire recipe has been removed, and instead can be created by using a fire starter.
  - Pottery can be created using a clay tool on a block of clay, forming it to shape before firing it in a campfire or a furnace.
  - Knives are a new tool available in all vanilla tool materials, and can be used as weak swords, as a crafting tool, or a plant harvester.
  - Saws are weaker axes which can be used as crafting items, and are essential for converting wood into planks and planks into sticks.